-We have seen in Theorem 1.3 that if a string s belongs to the syntactic category mparen, or if s mparen holds, s has the same number of left and right parentheses, i.e., left[s] = right[s].
+We have seen in Theorem 1.4 that if a string s belongs to the syntactic category mparen, or if s mparen holds, s has the same number of left and right parentheses, i.e., left[s] = right[s].
 The result, however, does not prove that s is a string of matched parentheses because it does not take into consideration positions of matching parentheses.
-For example, s = s (satisfies left[s] = right[s], but is not a string of matched parentheses because the left parenthesis appears after its corresponding right parenthesis.
+For example, s =)(satisfies left[s] = right[s], but is not a string of matched parentheses appears after its corresponding right parentheses.